St Albans City railway station: Description

 The station has four platforms, two for each direction: one "fast" and one "slow".
 The main entrance, ticket office, multi-storey car park, taxi rank and bus connections are on Station Way, east of the station.
 There is a second exit to the west, to a small surface car park off Ridgmont Road and Victoria Street, located at the original entrance to the station.
 A larger surface car park to the east of the railway lines gained planning permission in 2003, in connection with a large residential development.

 There are ticket barriers at both entrances.

 The station participates in the Plusbus scheme where combined train and bus tickets can be bought at a reduced price.

 The station underwent a refurbishment which saw the main entrance being completely rebuilt.
-This refurbishment included a complete rebuild of the retail unit located at the main entrance, Moving the toilets from platform 2 and 3 to Platforms 1 and 4.
-A new entrance on Platform 4 was also built, which included brand new Cycle storage facilities.
+This included a complete rebuild of the retail unit located at the main entrance, moving the toilets from platforms 2 and 3 to platforms 1 and 4.
+A new entrance on platform 4 was also built, which included brand new bicycle storage facilities.
 Refurbishment of the station was completed in December 2021.

-The station currently houses a Sainsburys local which opened in February 2022 There are also 3 more retail units, 2 on Platform 1 and one on Platform 4.
-However, these have not been filled since the station refurbishment in 2021.
+The station currently houses a Sainsbury's Local which opened in February 2022 There are also three more retail units on platform 1 and one on platform 4.
+The units on platform 1 contain a Costa Coffee and a newsagent; the remaining retail unit on platform 4 has remained empty since the station's refurbishment in 2021.

 St Albans South signal box has been restored immediately south of the station and has been opened as a visitor attraction by the St Albans Signal Box Preservation Trust.